Hirak67/DBMS/README.md

 -- Sort by name alphabetically
 SELECT * FROM students ORDER BY name ASC;

+### THERE IS A FILE NAMES nlq_to_sql.py .
+WHICH IS A PYTHON FILE SO THAT USER CAN FIND THE QUERIES FOR SPECIFIED WORK TO DONE

 --sort by name in reverse
 SELECT * FROM students ORDER BY name DESC;